 Why should small appliances be recycled?

 Some states have disposal bans for electronics, which may mandate that some small appliances be recycled.
 Even if your state doesn't have a ban, small appliances should still be recycled in order to reduce harm to the environment, conserve natural resources and help sustain the economy.
+Small appliances are typically made up of plastic and metal which are both highly recyclable.

 Can the donation of small appliances qualify for a tax write-off?